hannah-eaton/sprint-1/review/README.md

 Good feedback.
 Were you able to read the first chapter of *Search Inside Yourself*?
 If so, what did you think?

 Overall, very nice.
 Keep up the good work.
 Please fix the style of your `index.html` file and commit your changes.
 Looking forward to seeing your work as you progress through the course.

+P.S.
+Congratulations for being the only student in your class who caught on to the proper style for naming GitHub users: snake-case (lowercase separated by hyphens).
+Your classmates may be sorry later... or not. :-)